HarrisonWilde/famews/README.md

 ### Fairness analysis
 To audit the fairness of a model, we first need to obtain its predictions on the test set (see above commands) and to obtain certain preprocessed data (see Preprocessing section)
+For a more detailed documentation on the fairness analysis pipeline, see `./famews/famews/fairness_check/README.md`.
 #### LGBM model
 To audit an LGBM model, an example GIN config is available at `./config/lgbm_base_fairness.gin` and the following command can be run:
 ```